What is ONSPEED?

 Why a Tone Instead of a Visual Display?

 Hearing is an under-utilized cockpit resource.
 The aural AOA logic is a sonic image--literally an intuitive mental picture of ONSPEED or "fast" or "slow" relative to ONSPEED.
 There is no requirement to look inside the cockpit.
 The tone tells you how hard to pull or relax pressure on the stick or yoke to maintain ONSPEED angle of attack.
 It also tells you when you are at L/Dmax and provides progressive stall warning.
 These are the three key aerodynamic performance parameters when operating on the "backside" of the drag curve.
 The airplane cannot stall when ONSPEED, and the aural logic assists with maintain positive aircraft control during maneuvering.
 3D audio (stereo) cuing allows us to "slew" the tone in the sound field to provide slide slip cues as well.
 It provides the ability the "listen" to the ball in the slip/skid indicator.
 To coordinate rudder, you "step on the tone" the same way you "step on the ball."
 Overall, a tone allows the pilot to fly eyes out with no requirement to look inside to determine AOA or sideslip angle.

 The fighter community in the US military was an early adaptor of angle of attack instrumentation and developed energy management tools for pilots.
 This small group of highly trained aviators has extensive

 experience flying with AOA references and aircraft handling techniques designed to maximize aircraft performance (with a respectful nod to glider pilots and the soaring community!).
 The ONSPEED concept was developed by the military beginning in the late 1950's and first applied to approach and landing operations.
 The ONSPEED aural AOA logic was originally fielded in the McDonnell F-4 Phantom in an effort to reduce loss-of-control mishaps during maximum performance maneuvering as well as assisting during pattern operations--It proved to be highly effective.
-All US fighters use angle of attack as the primary reference for approach and landing, including landing aboard ship.
+All US fighters use angle of attack as a primary reference for approach and landing, including landing aboard ship.